utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/USER_GUIDE.md

     * Student selects subject.

 * **Use case**:
-    1. System filters exercises ,from the Databse,  by  student-asked subject.
+    1. System filters exercises ,from the Database,  by  student-asked subject.
     2. System selects randomly chosen exercises .
     3. Use case ends.